TREASURIES-Bonds little changed before 3-year note sale

 recovery was weak and unemployment far too high.

-policy makers and who is not a voting member of the Fed's
+correct as it stands.
+Bullard, who is not a voting member of the

 In the current climate of rock-bottom rates, investor